Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 - 15% of ballots in the election were cast online outside of in-person voting hours.

-- 86% of 13,475 surveyed voters said that convenience and accessibility were their main reasons for voting online.
+- 86% of 13,475 surveyed voters (19% of all voters who voted) said that convenience and accessibility were their main reasons for voting online.

 - 97% of surveyed voters were satisfied with their online voting experience.